Anders-E/Junction-2017_Fortum-Home/README.md

 2. Usefullness
 ...Having an additional measure of control

+### Technological Solution

+With access to live data of the houses energy consumption, the actual implementation is actually simple and easy to deploy to anyone with the correct electricity meter.

 ***Smart home notifications***
 Status changes happening while you are absent results in a push notification (*"Your home is active"*), allowing the owner to know when their children come home from school or when the relatives arrives in the winter cabin.